Centers & Services

 Specialties

-The department deals with allergic and rheumatic diseases as well as a variety of disease affecting the respiratory system (excluding pulmonary tumors), kidneys, skin, bones and joints.
-Since organs throughout the body can often be damaged in patients with these disorders, our aim is not only to treat individual lesions but to take a holistic approach while giving the patient’s desire to perform daily activities special consideration, which is one of the basic principles of internal medicine.
+The department deals with allergic and rheumatic diseases as well as a variety of related diseases af fecting the respiratory system (excluding pulmonary tumors), kidneys, skin, bones and joints, all of which can potentially be harmful to a number of organs.
+Our aim is to take a holistic approach by paying careful attention to both the physical and social aspects of treatment as one of the basic principles of internal medicine.

 Target diseases